 Innovations | Ideas for Strengthening the Legislative Institution

-Selena Saucedo is a policy specialist in NCSL’s Center for Legislative Strengthening.
+Natalie Wood is the director of NCSL’s Center for Legislative Strengthening.